Celina-2005/Wobble/README.md

 - **Software and code:** [MIT License](./LICENSE-MIT)
 - **Design, documentation, CAD, and media:** [CC BY 4.0 License](./LICENSE)

-You cannot reuse and build upon this work, both commercially and non-commercially, as long as proper attribution is given to the original authors.
+You cannot reuse and build upon this work, both commercially and non-commercially.

 ## Bronnen
  [^1]: Thomas, T., & Ritter, A. (2022).
 Wandering & sundowning in dementia. _Practical Neurology, 21_(3), 36–44.